-- 1. Equilibrate Protein G UltraLink Resin and all buffers to room temperature. - 2.
+- 1. Equilibrate the Protein G agarose and all buffers to room temperature. - 2.
 Carefully pack the column with 2mL of resin slurry, following the instructions provided with the columns. - 3.
 Equilibrate the column by adding 5mL of the Binding Buffer and allowing the solution to drain through the column.

-Note: To avoid air bubbles being drawn into the resin bed, remove top cap before the bottom cap when opening column.
-The pre-packed column (Product No. 53127) has a twist-off bottom tab; recap column bottom with a supplied white tip.
+Note: To avoid air bubbles being drawn into the resin, remove the top cap before the bottom cap when opening column.